Photolithography: Exposure ("printing") systems

 Exposure systems typically produce an image on the wafer using a photomask.
 The photomask blocks light in some areas and lets it pass in others.
-(Maskless lithography projects a precise beam directly onto the wafer without using a mask, but it is not widely used in commercial processes.)
+(Maskless lithography projects a precise beam directly onto the wafer without a mask, but it is not widely used in commercial processes.)
 Exposure systems may be classified by the optics that transfer the image from the mask to the wafer.

 Photolithography produces better thin film transistor structures than printed electronics, due to smoother printed layers, less wavy patterns, and more accurate drain-source electrode registration.

 Contact and proximity

 A contact aligner, the simplest exposure system, puts a photomask in direct contact with the wafer and exposes it to a uniform light.
 A proximity aligner puts a small gap of around 5 microns between the photomask and wafer.
 In both cases, the mask covers the entire wafer, and simultaneously patterns every die.

 Contact printing/lithography is liable to damage both the mask and the wafer, and this was the primary reason it was abandoned for high volume production.
 Both contact and proximity lithography require the light intensity to be uniform across an entire wafer, and the mask to align precisely to features already on the wafer.
 As modern processes use increasingly large wafers, these conditions become increasingly difficult.

 Research and prototyping processes often use contact or proximity lithography, because it uses inexpensive hardware and can achieve high optical resolution.
 The resolution in proximity lithography is approximately the square root of the product of the wavelength and the gap distance.
 Hence, except for projection lithography (see below), contact printing offers the best resolution, because its gap distance is approximately zero (neglecting the thickness of the photoresist itself).
 In addition, nanoimprint lithography may revive interest in this familiar technique, especially since the cost of ownership is expected to be low; however, the shortcomings of contact printing discussed above remain as challenges.